siler23/MultiArchDockerKubernetes/docs/1-Official-Multiarch.md

 This section goes through the official docker repositories for building images and what multi-architecture images are and how to spot them.

+## If Using Proxy
+If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
+Also note that for all docker run commands add the -e for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## Official Repositories
 [Docker Official Repositories](https://docs.docker.com/docker-hub/official_repos/) are a special set of Docker repositories on DockerHub that host images for operating systems and base software that follow Dockerfile best practices and undergo regular security scans to allow them to serve as building blocks for your applications.
 These repositories are where you get the images to build your applications on top of.

 [Check out the Docker Official Repositories here](https://hub.docker.com/explore/)

 We will specifically be looking at building Node.js and Go applications so we will use the [Node.js Official Docker Repository](https://hub.docker.com/_/node/) and the [Golang Official Docker Repository](https://hub.docker.com/_/golang/).
 These images are multi-arch which means they support multiple architectures.
-All official images are [multi-arch] (https://blog.docker.com/2017/09/docker-official-images-now-multi-platform/).
+All official images are [multi-arch](https://blog.docker.com/2017/09/docker-official-images-now-multi-platform/).
 However, we want to know if these images support both s390x and x86.
 How do we know?
 If we look at the supported architectures under Quick reference we can see both images support both the x86 [amd64] and LINUXONE/z [s390x] architectures. :) [Note: If not otherwise noted in documentation containers are assumed to use Linux as the operating system]
 ![docker golang architectures](../images/docker_golang.png)
 **This means that if I run `docker pull node` on z, it will pull me the s390x image.
 Simalarly, if I run `docker pull node` on x86, it will pull me the x86 image.** Thus, once the image is built and set up as multi-arch the difference is abstracted away from applications using the image (such as a node application built using the Node.js official image as the base) **[i.e. `FROM node` works on both x86 and s390x].**